About Rose Lodge

 Decision to temporarily close

-We have therefore made the decision to temporarily close Rose Lodge for an initial period of six months from Monday 10 November 2025 following the successful transition and discharge of existing patients.
+We made the decision to temporarily close Rose Lodge from Monday 10 November 2025 following the successful transition and discharge of existing patients.

 This temporary closure is an opportunity for us to explore new ways to provide better support for people with learning disabilities – see below.